marcusasar/SQL_Project_Sales_Analysis/README.md

 1. What is the number of sales made in each time of the day?

-To identify the number of sales in each time of the day, I filtered it by the day name, grouped the data by total sales, focusing on Thursday.
+To identify the number of sales in each time of the day, I filtered it by the day name, grouped the data by time of day, focusing on Thursday.
 This query highlights sales made in each time of day:

 ```sql
 SELECT